 The body is the instrument in dance.
 Just as a painter paints with a brush, in dance it is through the body that movements appear.
 Therefore, students need to have knowledge about their body and its potential for movement.
 The teacher can assist the students by coaching them in proper alignment and movement principles.
-In grade three, students:
+In grade four, students will:

-- explore and identify a variety of whole body and body part actions, and body bases - explore actions where their body parts lead - work toward moving with efficient use of their bodies - recognize that "body zones" are the body areas of right side, left side, front, back, upper half and lower half - purposefully use their bodies in their dance experiences - reflect on how they use their bodies in their dance experiences.
+- identify and explore a variety of whole body and body part actions, body bases and body zones - work toward moving with efficient use of their bodies - purposefully use their bodies in their dance experiences

+- reflect on how they use their bodies in their dance experiences - explore arm and leg gestures which lead toward, away from and around their bodies - practice clarity of body shape when in motion or in stillness.